 Sheheryar Sheikh

-As a Donald Hill Family Postdoctoral Fellow at ±«Óătv University, working along side Dr. Heather Jessup, he is creating a series of vignettes, short stories, and novellas set in a world-city or ecumenopolis that the Earth will become, in 2500-2555 CE.
+As a Donald Hill Family Postdoctoral Fellow at ±«Óătv University, working along side Dr. Heather Jessup, Shero is writing a book of short stories about immigrants and refugees in Canada, finishing up a novel about a father-son relationship in early Covid, and creating a series of vignettes, short stories, and novellas set in an ecumenopolis (or world-city) that the Earth may become, set in 2500-2555 CE.